elotroalex/cahier-anf/_texts/traduction.md

 - {:.pr} I accept, I accept all of this

 - {:.pr} and far from the sea of ​​palaces that surges under the suppurating syzygy of he blisters, the body of my country lies marvelously in the despair of my arms, its bones shaken and in its veins, blood hesitates like the drop of vegetal milk in the wounded tip of the bulb ...
-And here suddenly strength and life assail me like a bull and I renew ONAN who entrusted his sperm to the fertile earth and the wave of life circumvents the papilla of the hillock, and here are all the veins and veinlets busy with new blood and the huge lung of cyclones breathing and the hoarded fire of volcanoes and the gigantic seismic pulse that now beats the measure of a living body in my firm embrace.
+And here suddenly strength and life assail me like a bull and I renew ONAN who entrusted his sperm to the fertile earth and the wave of life circumvents the papilla of the hill, and here are all the veins and veinlets busy with new blood and the huge lung of cyclones breathing and the hoarded fire of volcanoes and the gigantic seismic pulse that now beats the measure of a living body in my firm embrace.

 - {:.pr} And we are standing now, my country and I, hair in the wind, my hand small now in its huge fist and the strength is not in us, but above us, in a voice that twists the night and the listener like the penetrance of an apocalyptic wasp.
 - {:.pr} And the voice says that Europe has for centuries fed us lies and swelled us with pestilence,